alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-13-ruling-on-al-uns-salah.md

 category: [bidah, funerals, fatwas]
 hijri: Dhul-Qa'dah 22, 1441
 note: true
-excerpt: Al-Uns Salah is one of the innovated Salah.
+summary: Al-Uns Salah is one of the innovated Salah.
 It is an impermissible Bid'ah because acts of worship are based on divine texts.
 shaykhs:
  - Shaykh Ibn Baz
  - Shaykh Abdul-Razzaq Afifi